mar1akc/Predator-Prey/README.md

 ## Folder JointPhaseDiagram
 contains data for regions’ boundaries for all models, including the model with saturated birth rates, and a code **plot_zones.m** that reads these data and plots the joint bifurcation diagram.

-## Folders Data and DataODE_DDE
-allow you to to plot phase and bigurcation diagrams using data computed by the authors.